jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 I decided to call this type of division the _rhombic_ division.

-Later,  I read  again pages  330 and  331 of  _NWNS_ and  I noticed  a sentence I did  not pay attention to until now.
+Later,  I read  again pages  330 and  331 of  _NWNS_ and  I noticed  a sentence I did not pay attention  to until then.
 For the Italians, the division looks like a boat or a  galley with the sail spread.
 So their phrase for the division was  _divisione per batello_ or _divisione per galea_.
 I  adopted the English  translation `"boat"` to  describe this